qmlbook/qt6book/docs/ch16-qtcpp/boilerplate.md

 Additionally, we define a public slot called `storeContent()` in a custom section in the header file.
 Slots can be public, protected, or private, and can be called just like any other class method.
 You may also encounter a `signals` section with a set of signal signatures.
 These methods should not be called and must not be implemented.
 Both signals and slots are handled by the Qt meta information system and can be introspected and called dynamically at run-time.

-The purpose of the `storeContent()` slot is that is is called when the button is clicked.
+The purpose of the `storeContent()` slot is that it is called when the button is clicked.
 Let's make that happen!

 ```cpp
 #include "mainwindow.h"